Super Mario Party

 That might be the most impressive part of this game.
 The library of mini-games is huge and I have yet to see one more than twice.
 They are all slightly different and suited to different strengths and weaknesses.
 I was a big fan of the original Mario Party for the mini-games alone, but I think the mini-games in Super Mario Party are more challenging and more unique with the help of better buttons and motion controls on the Nintendo Switch.

 Overall, this game is a blast for everyone, whether you love gaming or you are someone who is looking for something to do as a family.
-I would absolutely look into picking this one up soon, with lockdowns and regulations in full effect.
+I would absolutely look into picking this one up soon.
 The added tabletop bonus for up to 8 players with two consoles put together makes for a great party game.
 If you have a craving for Mario, but no one to play with, I’d recommend checking out Mario Odyssey instead!